 The majority of thesis supervisors are certified clinical medical physicists, which means that research projects are often motivated by challenges experienced directly in the clinic.

-Thesis research is highly applied and directed toward improving outcomes and the lives of patients through improved diagnosis and treatment.
+Thesis research is highly applied and directed toward improving outcomes and the lives of cancer patients through improved diagnosis and treatment.

 Project areas may include:

-Innovative approaches to delivering precision radiotherapy
+Innovative approaches to arc-based therapy

 Dose measurement in radiotherapy